-- In March 2020, the FASB issued ASU 2020-04 Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting.
+In March 2020, the FASB issued ASU 2020-04 Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting.
 In response to concerns about structural risks of interbank offered rates (IBORs), and, particularly, the risk of cessation of the London Interbank Offered Rate (LIBOR), regulators around the world have undertaken reference rate reform initiatives to identify alternative reference rates that are more observable or transaction-based and less susceptible to manipulation.
 The amendments in this Update provide optional guidance for a limited time to ease the potential burden in accounting for (or recognizing the effects of) reference rate reform on financial reporting.
 The amendments provide optional expedients and exceptions for applying GAAP to contracts, hedging relationships, and other transactions affected by reference rate reform if certain criteria are met.
 The guidance applies only to contracts and hedging relationships that reference LIBOR or another reference rate expected to be discontinued due to reference rate reform.
 The expedients and exceptions do not apply to contract modifications made and hedging relationships entered into or evaluated after December 31, 2022.
 The amendments are elective and were effective upon issuance for all entities.
+Adoption of this guidance had no impact on the statements of financial condition and results of operations.

-Adoption of this guidance had no impact on the statements of financial condition and results of operations. - In August 2018, the FASB issued ASU 2018-15 Intangibles-Goodwill and Other-Internal-Use Software (Subtopic 350-40): Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract.
+- In March 2020, the FASB issued ASU 2020-03 Codification Improvements to Financial Instruments.
+The amendments represent changes to clarify or improve the Codification that were not expected to have a significant effect on current accounting practice or create a significant administrative cost to most entities.
+The amendments addressing issues one through five, related to Topics 320, 470 and 820, are effective for 2020.
+The adoption of the guidance had no impact on the statements of financial condition and results of operations.
+The amendments addressing issues six and seven will be adopted and evaluated for impact along with ASU 2016-13 as discussed above. - In August 2018, the FASB issued ASU 2018-15 Intangibles-Goodwill and Other-Internal-Use Software (Subtopic 350-40): Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract.
 The amendments align the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software (and hosting arrangements that include an internal use software license).
 The accounting for the service element of a hosting arrangement that is a service contract is not affected by the amendments in this Update.
 The guidance is effective for public business entities for fiscal years beginning after December 15, 2019, and interim periods within those fiscal years.
 The amendments were applied prospectively to all implementation costs incurred after the date of adoption.
 Adoption of this guidance had no impact on the statements of financial condition and results of operations.